rmshksu/stat240_spring2025/about.md

 These problems are **not graded**, simply counted for participation and assigned the full points.

-These will be scored these as they are submitted, based off of level of understanding. **This is purely for data collection and will never reflect on you negatively or positively.** They simply provide a persistent understanding of the classes competency level, so that instruction can be adjusted as needed.
+These will be scored as they are submitted, based off of level of understanding. **This is purely for data collection and will never reflect on you negatively or positively.** They simply provide a persistent understanding of the classes competency level, so that instruction can be adjusted as needed.
+These scores also help students gauge their understanding regularly.

-Periodically, I will take a student's work they submitted for an attendance problem and convert it into digital writing to make it completely anonymous.
-I may or may not change their work slightly to add to the anonymity.
-The class will be asked to submit a score and a single piece of feedback on the work the student has done.
-That will count as a **"make-up attendance"**.

 ### Quizzes

 There will be 3 quizzes throughout the course, held shortly before the exams.
-They'll be in class, aimed at preparing you for the Exams by covering the section content up to that point.
+They're aimed at preparing you for the Exams by covering the section content up to that point.

 For each quiz students will have the opportunity to correct every incorrect problem, following a pre-specified rubric, for up to 100% of the lost points.